lee-dohm/lee-dohm.github.io/_posts/2012-11-20-planetside-2.md

 title: Planetside 2
 tags: Gamer
 date: 2012-11-20 22:06:00 -0700

+excerpt: Once again, I am reminded why I do not play Sony games.
+Planetside 2 is full of bugs.
+How do I loath thee?
+Let me count the ways ...
 ---

 Once again, I am reminded why I do not play Sony games.
 Planetside 2 is full of bugs.
 How do I loath thee?
 Let me count the ways ...